jpriyanshu171/PORTFOLIO/README.md

 ## License
 This project is licensed under the MIT License — see the LICENSE file for details.
-(Replace with the license you prefer, or add a LICENSE file.)

 ## Acknowledgements
 - Inspirations, templates, and libraries you used (e.g., [HTML5 UP], [unsplash], UI kits)
 - Icons: Font Awesome, Feather Icons, or custom SVGs
-- Any tutorial or example repos that helped

 ## Contact
 Author: jpriyanshu171 (they/them)
 GitHub: https://github.com/jpriyanshu171
-Email: your-email@example.com <!-- replace with your contact email or remove -->
+Email: your-jpriyanshu171@gmail.com <!-- replace with your contact email or remove -->

-If you'd like, I can:
-- Fill in your name, email, live demo URL, and screenshots now.
-- Produce a shorter README or a README tailored to a specific framework (React, Vite, Next.js, etc.).
-Which would you prefer?